Zimperium/zScanMarketplace/README.md

 - **If you want to enroll in our 30 Day FREE TRIAL**

-    - 1. Registration - Please fill out this [form](https://get.zimperium.com/github-action-zscan/) to register for the free trial
+    - 1. Registration - Please fill out this [form](https://get.zimperium.com/github-action-zscan/) to register for the free trial.
     - 2. Post Registration
         - **API Secret Key** - Once you submit the registration form, an API Key will be immediately displayed.
 This is your ZSCAN_CLIENT_SECRET.
 PLEASE SAVE THIS KEY.
         - **API CLIENT ID** - A second key will be sent to the email address you provided during registration.
 This is your CLIENT_ID.